godwokenrises/godwoken-doc/versioned_docs/version-1.2-rc1(WIP)/evmTask5.md

 <img src={useBaseUrl("img/evmTask5-1.png")}  width="40%"/>

-From there you will be presented with a form to specify the network settings.
+From there, you will be presented with a form to specify the network settings.

 <img src={useBaseUrl("img/evmTask5-2.png")}  width="40%"/>